Green Bay Packers vs. Minnesota Vikings NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Home and road insights

-- Minnesota has one win against the spread, and is 2-2 overall, at home this season.
+- Minnesota has covered the spread once at home, and is 2-2 overall there, this season.

-- This season on the road, Green Bay is 5-1 against the spread and 4-2 overall.
+- Away from home, Green Bay is 4-2 overall and 5-1 against the spread.

-- On the road, the Packers have two wins ATS (2-1) as 1.5-point favorites or more.
+- On the road, the Packers have two wins ATS (2-1) as 1-point favorites or more.

-- Green Bay has gone over the total once in six road games this season.
+- This year, in six away games, Green Bay has gone over the total once.

 Powered by Data Skrive.